CodeKataChallenge/simple_design/kata/ConwayLife.md

 1. Any live cell with two or three neighbours survives and stays alive
 2. Any dead cell with exactly three neighbours become alive
-3. All other cells don't change state
+3. All other live cells die, all other dead cells stay dead

 [wikipedia:cellular-automaton]: https://en.wikipedia.org/wiki/Cellular_automaton
 [wikipedia:life]: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life